Is your organization working to become more customer-centric? Prepare to hear and accept harsh truths - then learn from them and come back stronger.

 How do you explain Kubernetes and orchestration to non-technical people?
 Listen to the experts

-It might be easy to deploy a container, but operationalizing containers at scale — especially in concert with microservices — is not for weekend enthusiasts.
+It might be easy to deploy a container, but operationalizing containers at scale — especially in concert with microservices and multiple cloud providers — is not for weekend enthusiasts.
 It requires planning, and most experts say an orchestration tool is a must.

 How do you explain Kubernetes and orchestration in plain terms that people can at least begin to understand?
-Heck, how do you even say Kubernetes?
-(Pronunciations may vary a bit, but the agreed-upon origin is from the Greek, meaning “helmsman” or “sailing master.”)
+And where did this unusual name come from?
+The agreed-upon origin is from the Greek, meaning “helmsman” or “sailing master.”

-“Kubernetes, or k8s (k, 8 characters, s... get it?), or ‘kube’ if you’re into brevity, is an open source platform that automates Linux container operations.
+“Kubernetes, or k8s, is an open source platform that automates Linux container operations.
 It eliminates many of the manual processes involved in deploying and scaling containerized applications,” Haff and Henry write.
 “In other words, you can cluster together groups of hosts running Linux containers, and Kubernetes helps you easily and efficiently manage those clusters.”

-We put a variety of other experts, including one of Kubernetes’ original developers, to a similar task: Explain Kubernetes in plain terms that a wide audience can grasp in at least a basic sense.
+We put a variety of experts to a similar task: Explain Kubernetes in plain terms that a wide audience can grasp in at least a basic sense.
 Here’s what they had to say.
-(One of them even used a lunchbox analogy: Well done.)
+(We particularly liked the lunchbox analogy: Well done.)